Take111/ScrollableTabViewProject/README.md

 - Problem

-When tab is being swiped, view has been initialized.
+When tab is being swiped, views have been initialized.